January 31st, 2025

 Contrary to what you may think, this issue is very prevalent in both men and women!
 Roughly 35 million men, and about 21 million women, are dealing with some form of hair loss right now.

 There are a number of reasons we lose our hair as we age.
 Basically, your hair strands will shrink and contain less pigment as you age.
 At the same time, several hair follicles will simply cease to produce new hairs.
-Your thick and vibrantly-coloured hair grows thinner and increasingly whiter as you age.
+Your thick and vibrantly colored hair grows thinner and increasingly whiter as you age.

 How to Fight Thinning Hair and a Receding Hairline